DataSystemsGroupUT/MorephusStorageBenchmarking/README.md

-# CAPS Performance Benchmarking with differnt Property Graph Backends.
+# Morpheus Performance Benchmarking with differnt Property Graph Backends.

 The goal of this  expriment is to Benchmark the performance of Cypher for Apache Spark (CAPS) ; or it is called currently 'Morpheus', on top of its supported property graph storage backends.

+As initial steps, we have made some initial micro as well as macro benchmarking queries for evaluating the performance of different storage backends of Morpheus.

+We have used the LDBC-SNB BI  benchmark workload.
+In the first experiment (Atomic level) We run 18  Atomic level BI queries.

-In this Benchamrking expriment, we are running 21 BI queries (valid to run) in CAPS on top  of different storage backends (BGDSs): Neo4j, Hive, and HDFS(CSV,Parquet,ORC).
+In the second experiment (Macro Benchmarking): we run 21 BI queries out of (valid to run in Morpheus Cypher).

-As we can seen from tables and figures that Hive has the worst performance in general for running most of the queries even they are not that complex.
-HDFS Backends in general outperform Neo4j  and Hive.
-In particular Parquet format in HDFS has the best performance, it outperforms ORC and CSV in most cases of running the queries.